R3 data recovery logo

 They are software jockeys charging R&D prices for simple software recoveries….
 And it's very lucrative to work that way.

-Worse some have misled consumers and businesses and competitors alike into believing their claims of being number 1, or industry leading but in reality they operate in a way that is fraudulent.
+Worse some have misled consumers, businesses, and competitors alike into believing their claims of being number 1, or industry-leading but in reality, they operate in a way that is fraudulent.
 And it has destroyed true competition and innovation——well up to a point.

-R3 Data Recovery Ltd was founded on the same premis as my first DR operation abc Data Recovery Ltd which first Developed Security House and delivered the UKs first independent high capacity data recovery lab in 2007 after 7 years of planning.
+R3 Data Recovery Ltd was founded on the same premise as my first DR operation abc Data Recovery Ltd which first Developed Security House and delivered the UK's first independent high capacity data recovery lab in 2007 after 7 years of planning.

-At that point the Internet marketeers and Pay Per Click meant that those who could advertise best online received more enquiries. £97 data recovery was a marketing success but thousands were told their damaged drives data were unrecoverable at any cost and unfortunately as a result of helping consumers, charities and businesses scammed by a competitor my operations were compromised and I nearly died from injuries sustained during being served a HCI served on me and others which later was proven to be secured under false pretences and a perjured affidavit.
+At that point, the internet marketers and Pay-Per-Click meant that those who could advertise best online received more inquiries.
+The £97 data recovery was a marketing success, but thousands were told that the data on their damaged drives was unrecoverable at any cost.
+Unfortunately, as a result of helping consumers, charities, and businesses that had been scammed by a competitor, my operations were compromised.
+I nearly died from injuries sustained when a High Court Injunction was served on me and others, which was later proven to have been secured under false pretences and a perjured affidavit.

-The profit made from scams is in the £800-£1500 range basically inflated / extortionate charges for software recoveries.
-A real data recovery lab does not really want software recoveries because it's an IT support type task and does not require the investment or present the challenges real data recovery engineers need to keep them motivated.
+The profits made from scams typically fall within the £800 to £1500 range, essentially inflated or extortionate charges for software recoveries.
+A genuine data recovery lab does not usually seek software recoveries, as they are more akin to IT support tasks and do not require the investment or present the challenges that real data recovery engineers need to stay motivated.

 A real Data Recovery lab as is the case with R3 has to had to invest at least £100,000 per lead engineer in terms of equipment and each engineer has at least a decade of experience - to be efficient today each engineer has a few assistants to help find and test donors, help with data transfers and file listing reports, wiping images and keeping equipment serviceable to maximise production.

 Very few data recovery labs have true R&D specialists like those found in R3.
-With industry leading UK based engineers recruited from well known data recovery operations accross the UK and Europe the Security House lab delivers a realcost effective data recovery option used in disasters such as floods, power outages or drops and knocks.
+With industry-leading UK-based engineers recruited from well-known data recovery operations across the UK and Europe the Security House lab delivers a real cost-effective data recovery option used in disasters such as floods, power outages, or drops and knocks.

-The big issue is the quantities of data and therefor the processing time needed.
+The big issue is the quantity of data and therefore the processing time needed.
 The average weekly terabytes recovered in the first 2 months of 2015 was 30 TB.
 But represented almost 50TB of imaging.
 A year later and it's doubled.

 In 2007 I built a server room that at the time had 60TB of temporary storage and if the same methods were used today I would need 1200 TB.
 I needed better methods to manage the recovery processing and secure wiping of drives and ways to keep costs down.